Carly O'Brien Photo courtesy of CancerCare

 Get information.
 Sit down with your loved one and the health care providers to discuss what the patient can expect over the course of the disease.
 Discussing how a disease typically progresses, especially if the person is no longer seeking treatment, can help you and your loved one have the same understanding of what might happen and can allow the patient to express his or her preferences for life-sustaining measures, such as intravenous feeding, hydration and mechanical ventilation.

+Have a conversation.
 An open dialogue can help patients and caregivers feel more in control of their care.
 Most treatment centers have a social worker, nurse or chaplain who is trained to guide the discussion.
 If not, ask your oncologist or oncology nurse to provide recommendations for making the dialogue happen.
 The conversation should include an examination of the patient’s current health status, goals and beliefs.
-One way to begin is to download a starter kit from the Conversation Project
+One way to begin is to download a starter kit from the

 Write it down.
 Creating an advance directive will go a long way toward making sure a patient’s wishes are followed.
 In most cases, an advance directive contains two elements: a living will, which specifies a patient’s medical treatment wishes, such as preferences for life-sustaining measures, and a durable power of attorney for health care, which allows the patient to choose a proxy tasked with making medical decisions in the event the patient is unable to do so.
 An advance directive can also include a patient’s preferences for spending his or her final days (for example, at home or in a nursing home or hospital), and funeral and burial plans.

 A lawyer can help you and your loved one draft these documents, but legal counsel isn’t always necessary.